 Command that need to be present if the wavetype equals 4 in the main command.
-This command is used when water kinematics needs to be calculated based on a measured elevation time series.
+This command is used when water kinematics are supplied directly to HAWC2 from input files.

 Obl.
 Command name Explanation datafile_y 1.
 Name of datafile where wave kinematic data is present for the horizontal (wave) direction datafile_z 1.
 Name of datafile where wave kinematic data is present for the vertical direction datafile_nd 1.
 Number of depth locations datafile_depth 1.
-Minimum water depth (m) datafile_nt 1.
+Maximum water depth (m) datafile_nt 1.
 Number of time steps in datafile datafile_t0 1.
 Time for when wave data is extracted in the datafiles ncol_y 1.
-Number of columns in datafile1 (time+eta+vel+acc) ncol_z 2.
-Number of columns in datafile2 (time+vel+acc)
+Number of columns in datafile1 (time + eta + nd(vel+acc)) ncol_z 2.
+Number of columns in datafile2 (time + nd(vel+acc))